 Further, to reapply for an L1B visa, you would need to satisfy the same criteria as you did on your initial application, namely that you have been employed as a specialised knowledge employee by the parent, branch, affiliate or subsidiary of the U.S. company for one year out of the three years immediately preceding your (re-) admission to the United States.

-If you are looking to settle in the U.S. on a more permanent basis, the L1B visa provides the overseas employee with the option to apply for an employment-based immigrant visa.
+If you are looking to settle in the US on a permanent basis, the L1B visa provides the overseas employee with the option to apply for an employment-based immigrant visa.
 This is known as a dual intent visa.

 A dual intent visa does not require you to show that you will return to your home country upon expiry of your permission to stay.